 Valid at date of issue.

-The application can be completed online but then all applications must be lodged and signed at a post office.
+The application can be completed online but all applications must be lodged and signed at a post office.

 Most applicants will receive their certificate within 5 to 10 working days.

 The information contained on the Australian Business Licence and Information Service

 (ABLIS) web site, or via packages or other sources is intended for general guidance

 To the full extent permitted by law, the Federal, State, Territory and Local Governments

 make no representations or warranties (expressed or implied) in relation to the